hpark-tech/Unity-3D/README.md

 # Unity-3D
-This is a project for Complete C# Unity Game Developer 3D.
+This is a repository for Complete C# Unity Game Developer 3D.